justinmk/nvim-repl/README.rst

 Installation
 ============

 Instal REPL.nvim like any other plugin.
-You will also need to have the REPLs you want to use installed on your system.
+You will also need to have the binaries of the REPLs you want to use installed on your system.

 Starting a REPL
 ===============

 A new REPL window is created by running the `:Repl` command.
-You can use the same arguments you can also use with your binary.
+You can use the same arguments you can use with the binary.
 Example:

 .. code-block:: vim

+   " Load a given file at startup
-   " Add the current working directory to the load path :Repl guile -l my-file.scm
+   :Repl guile -l my-file.scm

    " Evaluate an expression and exit (escape the space after 'display')